• Home

 Self-deception is like this.
 It blinds us to the true cause of problems, and once blind, all the “solutions” we can think of will actually make matters worse.”

-Leaders are intelligent, action oriented people who have learned to trust their decision making and problem solving ability.
+Leaders are intelligent, action-oriented people who have learned to trust their decision-making and problem-solving ability.
 It is therefore natural that when they bump into barriers they believe the problem will be solved by changing something external to themselves.

-The flaw in that thinking is that they too, are part of the system that needs a solution.
+The flaw in that thinking is that they too are part of the system that needs a solution.
 Like little Sam, stuck under the couch, they too are part of the problem.

 In some way, to some extent, you and I are all part of the issue that needs to be solved.
 It is true that if the furniture wasn’t there, Sam wouldn’t have got stuck.
 It is equally true that a broader skill set – the ability to crawl forwards as well as backwards – would’ve enabled him to get unstuck.
-As leaders, we need to be asking where our thought patterns and/or skill set is part of what is keeping us stuck.
+As leaders, we need to be asking where our thought patterns and/or skill sets are part of what is keeping us stuck.
 Where do we need to change or grow?

 What questions could the following people ask that will help them understand their part in the problems they’re encountering?